Synnotech-AG/Synnotech.MsSqlServer/README.md

 Additionally, the `DatabaseName` structure now allows non-standard names for databases.
 Names that contain spaces and/or hyphens are now allowed.
 You must distinguish between the normal `ToString` call which returns the raw database name for T-SQL strings, and the `DatabaseName.Identifier` property which applies brackets to the identifier if necessary (see section Database Name Escaping).

 Simply recompiling with the new version is enough to properly upgrade to the new package version.

+### From 3.x to 4.0.0

+Version 4.0.0 removes the `IInitializeAsync` interface and reuses the one from [Synnotech.Core](https://github.com/Synnotech-AG/Synnotech.core).
+The `SessionFactory<T>` now derives from `GenericAsyncFactory<T>` from Synnotech.Core to reuse its functionality. `AddSessionFactory` now relies internally on `ContainerSettingsContext` of Synnotech.Core to determine if create-session delegates should be registered.

+You probably won't notice any of these changes - a simple recompile should be enough after updating your NuGet package reference.